rspamd/rspamd.com/doc/quickstart.md

     section { .include "..."; }

 Hence, you don't need to repeat `section { ... }` inside the file included.
+This notice is not applied to `local.d` configuration files: they are normally **merged** with the default values.

 ### Setting listening interface